Large item collection

 - Dead animals – There are separate collection arrangements in place

 - Garden and food waste - if you have more waste than will fit in your brown bin, you can either compost at home, take it to a recycling centre or request that excess waste is collected with your regular collection

 - Gas cylinders – These can be recycled at all household waste recycling centres

-- Glass panes, window panes or anything containing sheet glass, including glass panes from internal and external doors - Sheet glass and windows can be taken to household waste recycling centres
+- Glass panes, window panes, mirrors or anything containing sheet glass, including glass panes from internal and external doors - Sheet glass and windows can be taken to household waste recycling centres

 - Pianos and organs